aws/karpenter-provider-aws/website/content/en/preview/tasks/scheduling.md

 ```

 {{% alert title="Note" color="primary" %}}
-Based on the way that Karpenter does pod batching and bin packing, it is not guaranteed that Karpenter will always choose the highest priority provisioner given specific requirements.
-For example, it is possible that a pod that has a node selector on a an `arm64` architecture to be provisioned, causing all other workload pods from that batch to also schedule on that node (even if those pods had no explicit requirement for `arm64` architecture).
+Based on the way that Karpenter performs pod batching and bin packing, it is not guaranteed that Karpenter will always choose the highest priority provisioner given specific requirements.
+For example, if a pod can't be scheduled with the highest priority provisioner it will force creation of a node using a lower priority provisioner which may allow other pods from that batch to also schedule on that node.
 The behavior may also occur if existing capacity is available, as the kube-scheduler will schedule the pods instead of allowing Karpenter to provision a new node.
 {{% /alert %}}

 ## Advanced Scheduling Techniques